What is a UX designer?

 02: User Research & Personas

 User research is every UX designer’s starting point for a product design.
 Research teaches us about the users, their behavior, goals, motivations, and needs.
 It also shows us how they currently navigate a particular system (or similar systems), where they come up against any difficulties and, most importantly, how they feel when interacting with this kind of product.
 So how is user research carried out?
 We always want to start with usability tests on the current site or app based on existing pain points.
-By conducting working sessions with users, we can establish their goals, needs, and behaviors.
+By conducting working sessions with users, we can establish patterns within their goals, needs, and behaviors.
 We can then develop personas that share many of the same traits as our users and with all the information gathered, begin to develop user journey maps to identify ideal scenarios for completing critical and/or complex tasks.

 03: Information Architecture